Rahuldeb5/nvidia-project/README.md

 2) Run text_recognition.py.
 This will run text recognition on captured_image.jpg and save the text to captured_text.txt.
 3) Run generate_summary.py.
 This will use the transformers module to summarize the text in captured_text.txt and upload the summary to text_summary.txt.

-Required libraries: OpenCV, Tesseract OCR, Pytorch
+Required libraries: CV2, Pytesseract, Transformers

 [View a video explanation here](video link)